brandondube/prysm/README.md

 ## Contributing

 If you find an issue with prysm, please open an [issue](https://github.com/brandondube/prysm/issues) or [pull request](https://github.com/brandondube/prysm/pulls).
 Prysm has some usage of f-strings, so any code contributed is only expected to work on python 3.6+, and is licensed under the [MIT license](https://github.com/brandondube/prysm/blob/master/LICENSE.md).

-The library is most in need of contributions in the form of tests and documentation.
+Issue tracking, roadmaps, and project planning are done on Zenhub.
+Contact Brandon for an invite if you would like to participate; all are welcome.

 ## Heritage

-Here lies a short list of organizations or projects using prysm:
+Organizations or projects using prysm:

 - prysm was used to perform phase retrieval used to focus Nav and Hazcam, enhanced engineering cameras used to operate the Mars2020 Perserverence rover.